kkuivenhoven/ProverbsNIV_Gem/README.md

 2. Returns content of all chapters of Proverbs:<br>
 	`@proverbs_content = ProverbsNiv.getContentOfAllChapters`

-3. Returns recurrence count of each word (with NO stop words) for all chapters:
+3. Returns recurrence count of each word (with NO stop words) for all chapters:<br>
 	 `@proverbs_rec_count_no_sw = ProverbsNiv.getRecurCountNoSwAllChapters`

-4. Returns recurrence count of each word (with NO stop words) for all chapters:
+4. Returns recurrence count of each word (with NO stop words) for all chapters:<br>
 	 `@proverbs_rec_count_sw = ProverbsNiv.getRecurCountSwAllChapters`

 5. Returns chapters and verses of all of Proverbs:<br>